· To develop novel biosynthetic procedures for producing environment-friendly UV sunscreens

 Cases of cosmeceuticals interfering with marine life are now widespread.
 This is largely due to increasing societal trends towards exposure to ultraviolet radiation (UVR) from sunlight.
-Sunscreens provide UVR-protection, however this often comes at a cost as the desired sun protection factor (SPF) is achieved with high concentrations of UVR filters within a blend.
+Sunscreens provide UVR-protection; however, this often comes at a cost as the desired sun protection factor (SPF) is achieved with high concentrations of UVR filters within a blend.
 This can lead to serious environmental issues.
-For example, some sunscreens are known to be damaging to marine life [1,2]; indeed Hawaii, as of January 2019, will ban the use of certain UVR filters (e.g. oxybenzone) in sunscreen blends due to coral bleaching .
+For example, some sunscreens are known to be damaging to marine life [1,2]; indeed Hawaii, will ban the use of certain UVR filters (e.g. oxybenzone) in sunscreen blends due to coral bleaching .
 It is therefore key to develop next generation, safer sunscreens which preserve the quality of aquatic life.

 The proposed CENTA2 project seeks to answer the overarching question: Can microorganism (e.g. algae, cyanobacteria etc.)-based UVR filters be chemically modified for human use, that combine the resilience to UVR exposure and, importantly to the ethos of NERC, are much safer to the environment?
 Three researchers within the University of Warwick (UoW) spanning Chemistry, Life Sciences and Centre for Scientific Computing, along with Lubrizol, a leading skin-care industry, propose to apply their complementary skills in experiment and theory to train a highly talented early career researcher to confront the multi-facetted challenges imposed by this question.